-If you have bad credit, you should make the largest down payment you can afford to.
-Not only do you increase your approval odds, you end up saving money by reducing your total interest charges and you lower your monthly payment.
+If you have bad credit, you should make the largest down payment you can afford.
+Not only can you increase your approval odds, but you also end up saving money by reducing your total interest charges and may qualify for a lower monthly payment.

 Even borrowers with good credit can benefit from putting more money down, though to a lesser extent because they receive better interest rates than borrowers with poor credit.